Rats’ teeth are designed for gnawing. Rats gnaw relentlessly to keep their teeth filed and prevent them from growing out of proportion.

 Rats’ Teeth Grow Throughout Their Lives

-A rat’s front teeth are open-rooted, and that’s why they continuously grow throughout their lives.
+A rat’s front teeth are open-rooted, so they grow continuously throughout its life.
 Rats’ incisors are estimated to grow 4-5 inches each year.

 However, rats won’t allow their teeth to grow out of control, making it difficult or impossible for them to eat and survive.
 Instead, they constantly gnaw and grind their teeth to wear them down.